rbatorsky/intro-to-ngs-bioinformatics/lessons/03_Alignment.md

 …
 ```

-Use the `index` command to see usage instructions for genome indexing
+Use the `bwa index` command to see usage instructions for genome indexing

 ```markdown
 bwa index